pracheenandaempire/redpanda-order-system-poc/README.md

 ## Getting Started

+### redpanda-1-node-client

-To get started with either the single-node or three-node RedPanda Kafka clients, follow these steps:
+To get started with the single-node RedPanda client:

-### Installation

-First, install the required Python packages:
+1. First, install the required Python packages:

 ```bash
 pip install -r requirements.txt
 ```

-### Running the Clients

-1. Choose the directory for the RedPanda cluster size you want to work with (redpanda-1-node-client for a single-node cluster or redpanda-3-node-client for a three-node cluster).

 2. Navigate to the project directory: